 Frank Vahid is a Professor of Computer Science and Engineering at the Univ. of California, Riverside.
 His research interests include embedded systems design, and engineering education.
 He is a co-founder of zyBooks.com.

-Alex Edgcomb is Sr. Software Engineer at zyBooks.com, a startup spun-off from UC Riverside that develops interactive, web-native learning materials for STEM courses.
-Alex is also a research specialist at UC Riverside, studying the efficacy of web-native content and digital education.
+Alex Edgcomb is Sr. Software Engineer at zyBooks, a startup spun-off from UC Riverside and acquired by Wiley. zyBooks develops interactive, web-native learning materials for STEM courses.
+Alex actively studies and publishes the efficacy of web-native learning materials on student outcomes.

 Bailey Miller is a software engineer at Zyante Inc., and formerly worked as a software engineer at Space Exploration Technologies Corporation (SpaceX).
 He received his B.S. in Computer Engineering, and his M.S and Ph.D. in Computer Science, from the University of California, Riverside in 2009, 2011, and 2014, respectively.
 His dissertation research focused on embedded systems design and novel highly-parallel many-core computer architectures.
 He has published more than 10 research papers, and served as a university lecturer in computer science.